This section lists common issues that end users may encounter when using FIDO2 biometrics authentication.

 Mac Touch ID FIDO2 authentication is browser specific, so although it is supported by both Safari and Chrome browsers, when you pair your device, you can only authenticate using the same browser that you used to pair your account.

 - Pair your Mac Touch ID device with a browser.
 In this example, we'll use Safari.
-For information, see Setting up Touch ID authentication .
+For information, see Pairing your Mac Touch ID device .

 - From that browser - in this example, Safari - go to your Devices page, and add another authentication device, such as a security key.
 For information, see Adding and reordering devices.